Ralli Brothers: Legacy

+In 1881, Greek-French painter Théodore Ralli married Eustratios Stephanos Ralli's (1800–1884), granddaughter, Julia Mavrokordatos.
 Ralli Hall was built in 1913 in Hove, East Sussex, as the church hall of All Saints Church.
 It was named in honour of Stephen Augustus Ralli, whose death in 1902 had also been commemorated by the installation of stained-glass windows in the church in 1904.
 The hall was sold in 1975 to the Brighton and Hove Jewish Community, who use it for their own activities and make it available for hire to other groups.
 The Edwardian Baroque-style building was listed at Grade II in 1992.